turingschool/backend-curriculum-site/module2/lessons/sql_and_active_record.md

 As your sql/AR statements get longer, it is helpful to write each clause on its own line.

-Once you know the sql you want to execute, translating to ActiveRecord is relatively easy.
-You just have to use the Syntax AR gives you for each clause and chain them together.
+Once you know the sql you want to execute, then we can translate to ActiveRecord.
+The below is the ActiveRecord version of the above.

 ```ruby
 Song.select(:title)